Schedule

 • Make sure you have a notebook for the class – a place to organize your notes on the reading and on classes

-• Make sure you have (or will soon have) the Kershaw book
+• Make sure you have access to Kershaw

-• Make sure you can find the Moodle readings folder – for pdfs
+• Make sure you can find our Moodle pages – and the readings folder

 For more fun: